Interlock-Security/Interlock/README.md

 # Webinix v2.5.0-beta.4

-> Use any web browser or WebView as GUI, with your preferred language in the backend and modern web technologies in the frontend, all in a lightweight portable library.
+> Utilize any web browser or WebView as the GUI, combining your preferred backend language with modern web technologies on the frontend — all within a lightweight, portable library.

 ![Screenshot](https://github.com/user-attachments/assets/5b706693-0cc8-4710-b706-cac2de58478f)